 ZBA member Judy Meyer likewise opposed the application.
 Chairman William Rice and Member Steve Merando supported it.

 “This tower is probably necessary in this village to give us better service,” Merando said.
 “I know I’m going to make a lot of enemies, but I vote yes.”

 Rice observed that “everybody has cell phones and iPads, yet there is opposition to a cell tower.”
 He expressed concern for stay-at-home parents, professionals working from home offices, tradespeople, emergency responders and others who utilize wireless communication.

 Rice also pointed out that when Cold Spring Cemetery was created during the Civil War, a prominent neighbor was the massive West Point Foundry — with multiple smokestacks, deforested environs and noise.
 “I very much doubt” that Foundry executives like Robert Parrott, whose grave is in the cemetery, “would be offended” by a cell tower, he remarked.

 Rice said the village had “an opportunity to mitigate the impact of this cell tower by selecting a stream-lined, authentic wireless tower, as opposed to the monopine.
 Instead of a U.S. court judge dictating our future, I suggest we seize the moment,” he said.

 After the meeting, Robert Gaudioso, the Homeland Towers attorney, said he and his colleagues had no comment.

 “They will go to court,” predicted Todd Steckler, an attorney for the village.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.